 - Only select one version of the course.
-For example: 2020 - full time - summer intake - Graduate Australian Fee Place
+For example: 2021 - full time - start year intake - Graduate Australian Fee Place

 - Once you’ve entered and reviewed your details you’ll be sent an automated email to confirm you’ve successfully registered – this is when you’ll begin your official application.

 - Select ‘Yes’ if you would like to apply for advanced standing (credit or recognition of prior learning).
 Find out more about advanced standing.